mbd-shift/Windows10-Autologon/README.md

 # Windows10-Autologon
-Small script that enables automatic login in win 10
+Small script that enables automatic login in windows 10

 Replace ***username*** and ***password***